How to Unblock a Shower Drain Without Chemicals

 Wet/Dry Vacuum | Wet/dry vacuum, duct tape or wet cloth | 1.
 Set the vacuum to "liquids" or "wet" mode\n2.
 Cover overflow drain \n3.
 Attach hose to drain \n4.
 Turn on vacuum |

-How do I know if my shower drains are clogged?
+How can I tell if my shower drains are clogged?

-What are some natural ways to clear a shower drain?
+What are the best natural methods to unblock the shower drain?

-Do I need to utilize chemical drain cleaners free my shower?
+Do I need to utilize chemical drain cleaners remove the blockage in my shower?

-When should I call a professional plumber for my shower drain that is blocked?
+When should I call a professional plumber about my shower drain that is blocked?

 Conclusion